Style Blog/Wedding Trends

 Burnt orange groomsman suit with champagne bridesmaid dress and bright pink flowers

-• Floral and décor: Fuchsias (the flower the color is named after) and marigolds create lush floral arrangements, while terracotta details enhance the warmth.
+• Orange and fuchsia florals and décor: Fuchsias (the flower the color is named after) and marigolds create lush floral arrangements, while terracotta details enhance the warmth.
+Tropical wedding bouquets, florals, centerpieces, and more also mesh well with an orange and pink wedding theme.

-• Seasonal considerations: Best for summer and fall weddings, inspiring golden-hour magic and romance.
+• Orange and fuchsia seasonal considerations: This wedding color combination is best for summer and fall weddings, inspiring golden-hour magic and romance.

 How Seasons Influence Wedding Color Choices